Windows Server 2008/R2/2012/R2/2016

 NOTE that only one unique hot key combination is allowed per Windows user account.
 If such hot key is used by some other app, the SeqIDGen app will play an error sound and show an error message displayed in red in the box below.
 In that case, make sure to specify a new hot key combination.

 For the ease of identification, the bottom part of the SeqIDGen app displays the location of its configuration file.
-To open that file in Windows Explorer, go to File -> "Open in Location" from within the SeqIDGen app.
+Windows only: To open that file in Windows Explorer, go to File -> "Open in Location" from within the SeqIDGen app.

 When you start the SeqIDGen app, it will generate its configuration file, named "